Access may be tricky – know before you go

 Ducks, Geese, and Pelicans

 Huge rafts of waterfowl can be seen in the estuaries and bays during spring and fall migrations.
 Common species during migrations include surf scoter, bufflehead, American widgeon, northern pintail, ring-necked duck, Brant, merganser, canvasback, redhead, greater and lesser scaup, goldeneye, green-winged teal, and ruddy duck.
-Some less common species inlcude are long-tailed duck (in Yaquina Bay), Harlequin duck, brown pelican, Eurasian widgeon, white-winged and black scoters, and an occasional Eider.
+Some less common species include long-tailed duck (in Yaquina Bay), Harlequin duck, brown pelican, Eurasian widgeon, white-winged and black scoters, and an occasional Eider.

 Birds of Prey